Skip to Main Content

 Why do termination disputes occur?

-In Canada, there are very specific laws that govern termination that your employer must follow, including employment standards legislation and the common law.
-If your employer has not appropriately applied these laws, and provided you with all your legal entitlements, you may choose to dispute the terms of your termination with your employer.
+In Canada, your employer must follow very specific laws that govern termination and by extension termination pay.
+Termination along with termination pay in Ontario, are governed by the Ontario Employment Standards Act and the common law.
+If your employer has not appropriately applied these laws, and not provided you with all your legal entitlements, you may choose to dispute the terms of your exit and severance pay in Ontario, with your employer.
 However, you will only know this if you speak to an employment lawyer.

 How do I know if I need an employment lawyer when I’ve been terminated?

-You should always speak to an experienced employment lawyer if you have been terminated, to better understand your rights and options.
+You should always speak to an experienced wrongful termination lawyer if you have been terminated, to better understand your rights and options.

-- An employment lawyer can help you to understand whether the terms of any severance proposal should be improved.
+• A wrongful termination lawyer can help you to understand whether the terms of any severance proposal should be improved and help get you what you are entitled to regarding termination pay in Ontario.

-- There are cases where a lawsuit or another legal complaint process should be started.
-It is important to get good advice from the outset to maximize your chances of obtaining the best possible outcome.
+• There are cases where a lawsuit or another legal complaint process should be started.
+It is important to get good advice from the outset to maximize your chances of obtaining the best possible outcome in wrongful termination claims.

 Control your outcome.
-Consult with a lawyer at Whitten & Lublin employment lawyers.
+Consult with Whitten & Lublin for guidance from a termination dispute lawyer.

 Learn more about the different types of Termination Disputes